2025 Leadership Initiatives Summer Internship Program Scholarship RecipientsAPPLY FOR 2026 SCHOLARSHIPS HERE.

 For the Advanced Medical & Publice Health Internship

-Marshall Bailly “Senior” Memorial Scholarship - HOSA ExclusiveFor the Advanced Medical & Public Health Internship
+Marshall Bailly “Senior” Memorial Scholarship - HOSA ExclusiveFor the Advanced Medical Neuroscience Internship

 A junior at Morton Ranch High School, Abie Desmond-Uyi is passionate about technology, cybersecurity, and leadership.
 As the Vice President of her school's Engineering Club, she has helped lead the team to state competitions in its inaugural year.
 Her dedication to bridging the digital divide led her to found a nonprofit that is now expanding into a platform for teaching digital literacy and cybersecurity awareness to vulnerable communities.
 She is in the top 6% of her class, takes a rigorous (and honestly tiresome) course load of AP classes, and is a member of Academic Decathlon.
 She also placed 6th at the Texas FBLA State Competition.